4305 N Garfield St # 221 Midland, TX 79705

 Do I Have a Dental Emergency?

-How to Address Common Dental Emergencies
+How to Address Common Emergency Dentistry Problems in Midland, TX

-Dr. Courter will examine the damage carefully (which might involve taking an X-ray) before recommending treatment.
+Emergency dentist Dr. Courter will examine the damage carefully (which might involve taking an X-ray) before recommending treatment.
 The most common emergencies that our dental office can fix include the following.

 Tooth Pain and Toothaches.